 Life is very much a present-moment affair.
 Mind-body alignment occurs on a moment-to-moment basis.
 The vast majority of us do not live moment-to-moment, that is, in the present, however; we live in our thoughts, in our past, or in our imagined future.

 Processing our experience of so-called reality can leave us stuck in the mind, if you will, which manifests in our (physical) body.
 We may, for example, find it difficult to sustain fluidity of movement as we negotiate the demands of daily life.
+The range can be from freeze to not being able to function fully through the day.

 The brain — though it has the capacity — has not evolved to the point where it can effortlessly multitask to meet the challenges of everyday life.
 Far too often, the result is a host of psychological symptoms, such as depression and stress, and an inability to fully function, to fully experience, for example, the joy of a healthy intimate relationship with oneself and others.
 The mind falls asleep and the body is hurting, and conscious choices become limited.
 We are not awake due to the traumas in our bodies.